Cities: A Gamemaster's Guide to Encounters and Other Rules For Fantasy Games: Reception

-John Scott reviewed RuneQuest Cities for Games International magazine, and gave it 3 1/2 stars out of 5, and stated that "Frankly, my initial interest in the ideas behind this book faded very rapidly.
+In Issue 3 of Games International, John Scott gave it 3 1/2 stars out of 5, and stated that "Frankly, my initial interest in the ideas behind this book faded very rapidly.
 A good referee won't need this material.
 A bad referee will certainly abuse it.
 If you do feel tempted to buy, insist on having a look between the covers for yourself – that should help you to make your own mind up quite quickly."